AmidaWolf/rsschool-2019Q1-cv/cv.md

 November 2018 — to the present day.
 + Director of Center of Architecture and Construction LLC May 2013 — to the present day.
+Main responsibilities: Organization of the enterprise, management and recruitment, support up-to-date material and technical base, search and work with customers, monitoring the execution of works, maintaining financial activities of the enterprise.
 + Engineer PTD
 April 2011 - February 2013.
+Main responsibilities: Estimated work, pricing, quality control of work performed, preparation for participation in tenders, engineering support at construction sites.

 ## Education:
 BRU, Mogilev, Belarus — incomplete higher
 Faculty of Engineering Correspondence Education "Automated control systems" 2013-2014
 English — A1+